 Gratitude.
 Humility.
 Faith.
 Respect.
 Honor.
 Charity.
 Forgiveness.

 The practicing of Indigenous American Native Religious spirituality empowers and strengthens those who participate as they create balance and remove toxic thoughts, actions and substances from their lives.
-The ceremonies and medicines we work with are powerful and assist people to overcome dependencies, self-defeating behaviours and can assist the physical body to gain strength in healing many physical ailments.
+The ceremonies, sacraments and medicines we work with are powerful and assist people to overcome dependencies, self-defeating behaviours and can assist the physical body to gain strength in healing many physical ailments.

 Legally, the protections provided by the US Constitution and numerous court decisions apply to all registered members of Oklevueha Native American Church (or ONAC) regardless of race or national origin.
-Many Federal laws have been passed that protect and maintain access to their sacred ceremonial grounds, ceremonies and sacraments.
+Many Federal laws have been passed that protect and maintain access to Indigenous sacred ceremonial grounds, ceremonies and sacraments.
 These protections apply both on and off Federally Recognized Indian Reservations.
 Historically, the utilization of Grandmother Earth’s minerals and plants to commune with the spirit world through their ancient ceremonies is what enabled American Natives to survive the most heinous assaults known to the human condition.
 Join us as we seek to protect and sustain the culture, heritage and beauty of those who have lived here for centuries.